How Skinny Fat Affects Metabolism

 Improving Metabolic Rate – How Skinny Fat Affects Metabolism

-If you are genetically blessed with a Standard Body Type One and/or the ALK skinny gene (19), especially the younger and healthier you are, then you have a strong/fast metabolism and can likely eat whatever you want while finding it hard to gain weight.
-But if you are not genetically blessed and instead are experiencing some type of skinny fat tissue like thin fat or cellulite, the more you are experiencing the slower/weaker your metabolism.
+If you are genetically blessed with a Standard Body Type One (BT1), and possibly even the ALK skinny gene (26, 27, 28, 29) — especially the younger and healthier you are — then you have a strong/fast metabolism and can likely eat whatever you want while finding it hard to gain weight.
+But if you are not genetically blessed and instead are experiencing some type of skinny fat tissue like thin fat and/or cellulite, the more you are experiencing the slower/weaker your metabolism.
 You can reduce skinny fat, but unlike regular fat, you cannot get rid of it.

 Improving Metabolism By Being Healthy - How Skinny Fat Affects Metabolism